microsoftgraph/msgraph-sdk-php/UPGRADING.md

 ## Authentication Provider support
 Version 2 introduces an Authentication Provider that handles the fetching, caching and refreshing of tokens ensuring all your requests are always authenticated.

 The Authentication Provider provided wraps around PHP League's [OAuth 2.0 client](https://oauth2-client.thephpleague.com/) hence its name - `PhpLeagueAuthenticationProvider`.
 The `PhpLeagueAuthenticationProvider` currently supports the `client_credentials`, `authorization_code` and `on_behalf_of` OAuth 2.0 flows.
-It also supports using certificate-based client authentication alongside token-based client authentication.
+It also supports using certificate-based client authentication alongside secret-based client authentication.

 ```php